mschimk1/passport-chaincode/README.md

 ## Application Overview

 This application was written to demonstrate how money transfers can be modeled on the Blockchain.
-Accounts and transactions are represented as ledger tables.

-This version of the chaincode uses the Hyperledger Fabric v0.5-developer-preview / IBM Bluemix Blockchain Service v0.4.2.
+This version of the chaincode uses Hyperledger Fabric v0.6.

 ## Available Chaincode APIs